Last updated: 27/07/2021 | Estimated Reading Time: 4 minutes

-- Insurance Premiums: As mentioned previously, you could see a rise in your car insurance premium, or your insurance company voiding your policy altogether.
+- Higher insurance premiums: As mentioned previously, you could see a rise in your car insurance premium, or your insurance company voiding your policy altogether.

-- Turbo-Powered: Unless your car is turbo-powered, you will most likely not see an increase in brake horsepower.
+- Turbo-powered: Unless your car is turbo-powered, you will most likely not see an increase in brake horsepower (BHP).

-- Servicing: Ultimately the reason manufacturers limit cars is to make them last longer.
+- Servicing: Ultimately, the reason car manufacturers limit their vehicles is to make them last longer.
 Remapping will mean you will have to get your car serviced more often.

 - Fuel: Once you remap your car you may have to buy higher octane fuel which means you will be spending more money to fill up your car.